Data source: SQL

 )

-The second parameter contains the name of the field to use to index the items in the list.
+The second parameter ($key) contains the name of the field used to index the result list.

 For example, the following code: